Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Completely manual paycheck printing

-You’ll need a paycheck and pay stub template if you print your paychecks manually.
-It would help if you chose from templates available online rather than creating your own.
-That’s because if you do use your own, you’ll need to use a special MICR font so that banks can process your checks.
+You’ll need a specialized template to print your paychecks manually and generate a pay stub.
+It would help if you chose from templates available online instead of creating your own.
+If you use your own, you’ll need a special MICR font so banks can process your checks.
 Templates you find online should already come with these fonts.

-Once your templates are in place, you’ll need to add your employees’ information to each template every time you pay them.
-That means adding names, paycheck amounts and deductions for each and every employee.
+Once your templates are in place, you must add your employees’ information to each template every time you pay them.
+That means adding names, paycheck amounts and deductions for each employee.
 Naturally, when done manually, this process is quite prone to human error.
-But for some employers looking to cut back on monthly expenses, forgoing payroll software for template-based paychecks could be worthwhile (though risky).
+But for some employers looking to cut business expenses, forgoing payroll software for template-based paychecks could be worthwhile (though risky).

 After you completely fill in all the fields on your paychecks, you’ll need a printer.
 You’ll then need to print your checks on check stock instead of ordinary paper.
 Likewise, you’ll need magnetic ink or toner to print fonts that banks can process.
-You’ll then need envelopes and stamps if you’re mailing your checks rather than handing them out in person.
+You’ll also need envelopes and stamps if you’re mailing your checks.

 Payroll software

-Employers often assume that using payroll software means paying your employees via direct deposit.
+Employers often assume that using payroll software means paying employees via direct deposit.
 That’s not quite the case.
 In fact, several popular payroll services offer printed paychecks.
-These services will automatically generate paychecks and pay stubs for you based on your wage rate information and time and attendance records.
-In doing so, they save you invaluable time on manual paycheck creation and minimize human error.
+These services will automatically generate paychecks and pay stubs based on your wage rate information and time and attendance records.
+They can save you invaluable time on manual paycheck creation and minimize human error.

 TipTip